Banach's Indicatrix Reloaded: Background

+As reported in \cite{Garsia:1964ss}, earlier {\sc Beurling} (unpublished) had shown that $(n(y))^\frac1p\in L^1$ implies that $f$ has bounded $p$-variation when $p>1$.
+A corollary (see Remark \ref{rmk:alt_BVp}) is the fact that

-Our contribution is a unified and elementary approach to these results.
+Our contribution here is a unified and elementary approach to these results.
 It turns out they are special cases of a theorem relating the $L^p$ modulus of continuity and the geometry of \emph{superlevel} sets.
-This is outlined in the next section\footnote{ I strongly encourage you to set this paper aside and try formulating such a result.}.
+This story is outlined next.